-- 4.18 The total amount of money from S106 agreements which was spent in the monitoring period (including transferring it to another organisation to spend) or allocated but not yet spent is shown in the following tables.
-This is also accompanied by summary details of the items of infrastructure on which that money was spent and the amount spent on each item. - 4.19 At the end of the 2021/22 monitoring period, £426,085 which had been previously allocated to projects remained unspent (see Table 4.7).
-In addition, during the 2021/22 monitoring period, £90,000 of S106 funds were allocated to infrastructure projects (see Table 4.8).
-This results in a total of £516,085, committed to projects at 31 March 2022. £34,916 of S106 money previously allocated to a project was spent during 2021/22 (see Table 4.9)
+- 4.17 The total amount of money from S106 agreements which was spent in the monitoring period (including transferring it to another organisation to spend) or allocated but not yet spent is shown in the following tables.
+This is also accompanied by summary details of the items of infrastructure on which that money was spent and the amount spent on each item. - 4.18 At the end of the 2022/23 monitoring period, no funds which had been previously allocated to projects remained unspent (see Table 4.7) as all funds were allocated within this monitoring period due to changes to the Council's Capital Programme at the start of the 2022/23 monitoring period.
+The latest position for the 2022/23 monitoring period is reported in Table 4.8.
+Consequently, there are no funds which had been previously allocated to projects remaining unspent.
+In addition, during the 2022/23 monitoring period, £255,000 of S106 funds were allocated to infrastructure projects (see Table 4.8).
+This results in a total of £255,000 committed to projects at 31 March 2023. £155,816 of S106 money previously allocated to a project was spent during 2022/23 (see Table 4.9). - 4.19 Please note since the end of the monitoring period, £56,687 of Section 106 funds have been committed to a project at the Manor Way Allotments (July 2023), full details will be reported in the next monitoring period in the IFS 2024.

-Table 4.7: Financial S106 contributions previously allocated but not yet spent (committed) at 31 March 2022
+Table 4.7: Financial S106 contributions previously allocated but not yet spent (committed) at 31 March 2023